jsoliveir/ch1-docker/microservices/api.client.subscriptions/readme.md

 # Public API (api.client.subscriptions)

-This api handles public requests for a subscriptions prove of concept
+This API handles public requests for subscriptions Proof of Concept

-It acts like a back-end for frontend mostly and is ready to be set up behing a gateway
+It acts as a back-end for frontend mostly and is ready to be set up behind a gateway

-The api supports tokens authentication/authorization, howerver for complexity reducing reasons, the tokens aren't being validated.
+The API supports tokens authentication/authorization, however for complexity reducing reasons, the tokens aren't being validated.

 # Service Dependencies